NCERT Exemplar Class 11 Biology Solutions Chapter 10 Cell Cycle and Cell Division

 Answer:

-Malignancy is the pathological condition when uncontrolled cell division occurs.
+Malignancy is a pathological condition in which uncontrolled cell division occurs.

 Question:10